Kansas Car Insurance

 How Many Car Accidents Happen in Kansas?

-According to 2021 data from the Kansas Department of Transportation, the following number of crashes occurred in cities across the state of Kansas that year:
+According to data from the Kansas Department of Transportation, there were 61,491 collisions throughout the state.
+The 2024 Kansas Traffic Crash Facts Summary reports that the following number of crashes occurred in cities across the state of Kansas that year:

 How Many Uninsured/Underinsured Motorists Are in Kansas?